karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

     ```

   - Replace `your_database_name`, `your_username`, and `your_password` with your actual database name, username, and password.

-- [ ] Task 4: Build the Docker image for your Java application
-  - Open a terminal or command prompt and navigate to the directory containing your `Dockerfile`.
-  - Run the following command to build the Docker image:

-    ```bash
-    docker build -t java-app .
-    ```

-  - This command builds the Docker image using the instructions specified in the `Dockerfile`.
-The `-t` flag tags the image with the name `my-java-app`, and the `.` specifies the build context as the current directory.

 - [ ] Task 5: Start the application stack using Docker Compose
   - Open a terminal or command prompt and navigate to the directory containing your updated `compose.yaml` file.